This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Chicken Stew Instructions

-1. Prepare your veggies by mincing the garlic and chopping the onions, celery, carrot, and potatoes into bite-sized, 1/2-inch pieces.
-Place them in your slow cooker.
+1. Prep the Vegetables: Mince the garlic and chop the onions, celery, carrot, and potatoes into 1/2-inch pieces.
+Add them to the slow cooker.

-3. Add 3/4 cup of chicken broth and sprinkle in your Italian seasoning.
+3. Add Broth and Seasoning: Pour in 3/4 cup of chicken broth and sprinkle with Italian seasoning.

-5. When you’re down to the last 30 minutes of cooking, go ahead and shred the chicken using two forks.
-Want a thicker stew?
-Combine 1/2 tablespoon of cornstarch with 1 tablespoon of cold water, stirring until smooth.
-Mix this cornstarch slurry into your stew and switch the slow cooker to HIGH for an additional 30 minutes to thicken the broth.
+5. Thicken (Optional): In the last 30 minutes of cooking, shred the chicken with two forks.
+For a thicker stew, mix 1/2 tablespoon of cornstarch with 1 tablespoon of cold water until smooth, then stir it into the stew.
+Set the slow cooker to HIGH for the remaining 30 minutes.

-For this recipe, a 1.5-quart slow cooker works best.
+For best results, use a 1.5-quart slow cooker for this recipe.

 Frequently Asked Questions